clprt333/Lunar/README.md

 Lunar_attack.rc
 This file is the metasploit resource file that is produced for the botnet for the automated attacks within the botnet.
 Change the LHOST and the RHOST.

+kernel/core.py
+You will find the autoattack code here.
+This generates the Lunar_attack.rc file, you can edit the various options within the code, or wait for a rcfile to be generated and edit the rcfile directly.

 Both botnets have "Build" features, which will build the malware as long as you meet the pre-requisites of software.
 This can be attained with chmod +x install.sh and python pip -r requirements.txt